How to Translate Documents: A Step-by-Step Guide

 If you want to translate a document with Google Translate, open it directly in your browser and select the Documents tab.
 You can upload Word (DOCX) files, PowerPoint (PPTX) files, Excel (XLSX) files as well as PDF documents.

-This time, we’ll use Google Translate to translate our PDF-format ebook ”How to Raise Return on Investment (ROI) for Localization.”
+This time, we’ll use Google Translate to translate our PDF-format ebook ”Maximizing Your Localization ROI.”
 We’ve selected English as the source and Spanish as the target language.
 As soon as we upload the document, Google Translate will automatically translate the content in its entirety and let us get the result by clicking “Download translation.”

 The resulting document is a PDF, so it can’t be modified.
 It comes with the watermark “Translated by Google” on the top-left of every page.
 It’s an important warning about the use of automatic translation.
 What are the implications?
 The translation wasn’t revised by a human.